biadelmiro/UDACITY_intro_to_javascript_course/README.md

 ```
 Each string should be printed on its own line.

 **Hint:** *You will need to use special characters to produce the following output.
-For a refresher, feel free to review the previous **Escaping Strings** lesson in this course.*
+For a refresher, feel free to review the previous **Escaping Strings** lesson in this course*.

 **Your Code:**
 ```js